The Cava Corgi is a designer hybrid breed that brings together the Cavalier King Charles Spaniel and the Pembroke Corgi.

 The Cava Corgi is in the interesting position of coming from two rather regal genetic lines.

 The Cavalier was loved by Royalty in the UK going back centuries while the current Queen is a lover of the Corgi.
-Ultimately, put the two together and you have a breed that is rather royal.
+Ultimately, put the two together and you have a rather royal breed.

 - They are perfect for first-time dog owners.